Independent NeuroScience Services

 About INSS

 Independent NeuroScience Services (INSS) was founded in 2016 to offer neuroscience labs an alternative to ready-made, one-size-fits-all microscopes.
-We build bespoke and highly customisable Multiphoton systems that are tailored specifically to your experiments, budget, and lab environment.
-You get the performance and flexibility of a top‑end custom rig, typically at a substantially lower cost than a comparable commercial turn‑key system.
-Independent NeuroScience Services (INSS) was founded in 2016 to provide the neuroscience community with a new value proposition: instead of selling ready-made one-size-fits-all microscopes, we build bespoke and highly customisable Multiphoton systems that are tailored specifically to your experiments, budget, and lab environment.
-You get the performance and flexibility of a top‑end custom rig, typically at a substantially lower cost than a comparable commercial turn‑key system.
+We build bespoke and highly customisable multiphoton systems that are tailored specifically to your experiments, budget, and lab environment.
+You get the performance and flexibility of a top‑end custom setup, typically at a substantially lower cost than a comparable commercial turn‑key system.

-You do not have to manage dozens of individual orders: we handle almost all procurement and logistics, then ship a largely preassembled system.
+You do not have to manage dozens of individual orders and deliveries.
+We handle almost all procurement and logistics, then ship a largely preassembled system.
 The only items we ask you (or your institution) to provide are the ultrafast lasers, the anti‑vibration table, and any laser and blackout enclosures required by your local safety rules.

 What We Expect From You